-Va'aiga 'Inga' Tuigamala died ahead of filming Celebrity Treasure Island
+'Inga' Tuigamala died ahead of filming Celebrity Treasure Island

-Va'aiga Tuigamala reportedly fell ill ahead of filming reality television show Celebrity Treasure Island and later died in Auckland.
+Va'aiga Tuigamala fell ill ahead of filming reality television show Celebrity Treasure Island and later died in Auckland.

-Known to a generation of Kiwi fans as "Inga the Winger", the rugby legend was reportedly in Kaitaia when became sick ahead of filming, 1News reported tonight.
+Known to a generation of Kiwi fans as "Inga the Winger", the rugby legend had been cast in the new season and was due to soon start filming.

 He later died in Auckland aged 52.